DatGreekChick/personal/README.md

 #### a word about ~

 The webpack config aliases `~` to mean "the root of the app".
-For example, you can `import { firebaseApi } from '~/api'` anywhere in the app, without worrying about how many `..`s to have in the relative path.
+For example, you can `import { api } from '~/api'` anywhere in the app, without worrying about how many `..`s to have in the relative path.

 ### Fast Refreshing